Hucknall Aerodrome: Rolls-Royce Flight Test Establishment

 In 1942, the flight test establishment started tests on the new Power Jets Whittle Unit (WU) engine, designed by Sir Frank Whittle.
 The flying test bed used was a Vickers Wellington with a modified rear fuselage to accept the jet.
 The engine was developed into the Rolls-Royce Welland and powered early versions of the Gloster Meteor.

 During the late 1940s and into the 1950s, the flight test establishment continued tests using the Avro Lancastrian for the testing of Rolls-Royce Nene and Rolls-Royce Avon engines.
 The Avro Lancasters and Avro Lincolns were used for testing prototype turboprop engines, a Douglas DC-3 being used for the flight test of the Rolls-Royce Dart turboprop and a Gloster Meteor was used for testing a Rolls-Royce RB.50 Trent Turboprop engine.

 During the early 1950s, there was an expansion of the flight test establishment infrastructure which included a new hard runway suitable for heavy or fast military aircraft along with a large flight test hangar and upgraded airfield instruments including radar.
 Most of the buildings including the runway from this period are extant, though the radar and instruments are missing.
-In 1951, Ronald "Ronnnie" Harker took over as the Chief Test Pilot.
+In 1951, Ronald "Ronnie" Harker took over as the Chief Test Pilot.
 During the 1950s, he was replaced by Harvey Heyworth followed by his brother Jim Heyworth until 1962.
 Cliff Rogers was the Chief Test Pilot at Hucknall until 1971.
 Harvey Heyworth had been a pilot with No. 504 Squadron latterly flying the Hawker Hurricane with Jim Heyworth and Cliff Rogers flying the Vickers Wellington and Avro Lancaster during the war.

 In July 1953, the flight test establishment achieved the world's first jet vertical take off and landing (VTOL) with the Nene powered Rolls-Royce Thrust Measuring Rig, also known as the Flying Bedstead.
 All Rolls-Royce engines (see list of Rolls-Royce engines) from 1934 were tested at Hucknall using flying test bed aircraft, finishing with the Rolls-Royce RB211 22B Turbofan on the Vickers VC10.
 Most RR powered aircraft since 1934 have been test flown from Hucknall.
 The flight test establishment closed in 1971 and moved to Filton with operation of the airfield passing to Merlin Flying Club.
 Ground development testing of RR engines continued using test bed facilities until closure in 2007.